02david20/Pollunite/README.md

   expo publish
 ```

 Expo CLI would subsequently create a site that links to the project's QR code.
-This time, anyone with Expo Go can run the app after scanning.//
+This time, anyone with Expo Go can run the app after scanning.

 P/s: An Expo account is required to execute this step.